TrueBlocks/trueblocks-core/docs/readmes/tools/getQuotes/README.md

 - Valid pairs include any pair from the public Poloniex's API here: https://poloniex.com/public?command=returnCurrencies.
-- `Note`: Due to restrictions from Poloniex, this tool retrieves only 30 days of data at a time.
+- Due to restrictions from Poloniex, this tool retrieves only 30 days of data at a time.
 You must repeatedly run this command until the data is up-to-date.

 **Source code**: [`tools/getQuotes`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/tools/getQuotes)